 P is the power

 V is the potential difference in the circuit.

 Power can also be written as

-The above two expressions are got by using Ohms law, Where, Voltage, current, and resistance are related by the following relation
+The above two expressions are obtained by using Ohms law, Where, Voltage, current, and resistance are related by the following relation.

 - R is the resistance in the circuit.

 - V is the potential difference in the circuit

 Since power is the rate of energy consumption, energy can directly be calculated using